Managing Files and Directories

 books.txt outing.txt

 Often you'd want to list only specific files or directories based on some criteria, file extension for example.
 The shell provides a matching technique called globs or wildcards.
-Some simple examples are shown below (see wildcards section for more details).
+Some simple examples are shown below (see the wildcards section for more details).

 * is a placeholder for zero or more characters: